 You’ve probably already heard this.
 Would you like to reduce the chance of attendees being late?
 Or, would you like to reduce the chance of your invitees leaving early?
 Look for a venue within a reasonable distance from most attendee’s homes or work.
 Most people leave early if they have to drive long late at night.
 My advice, stay in the local area.

 Does the venue have a parking lot?
-A venue with a parking lot is a dream come true.
-Look for nearby parking lots for your attendees and either include the cost of the ticket prices or have attendees pay when they park.
+Also, does the parking lot have security guards?
+Having a parking lot at a venue is wonderful, but if it is not guarded by security, then it is pointless to keep the vehicles there.
+The dark and deserted spaces are often used by criminals for vehicle break-ins and theft as well as muggings and assaults.
+Therefore, it is important to check if your venue’s parking lot employs the services of someone like a security guard austin tx.
+That said, if your selected venue does not have a parking lot, then look for nearby parking lots for your attendees and either include the cost of the ticket prices or have attendees pay when they park.
 Be sure to let the attendees know the parking options prior to the event.
 Try and make sure the parking options have good lighting too, especially for the guests who are leaving later on at night.
 They won’t want to walk to a parking lot in the dark, so see if there are any light poles in the parking lot.
 If they don’t work, an electrical maintenance company could repair them before the event.
 Ensure guest safety is a priority, even in the parking lot.

 3. Room Capacity